znetstar/encode-tools/README.md

 ## Requirements

 Etomon Encode Tools runs in the browser and in node.js, with two exceptions.
-The `bson-ext`, `lzma-native` and `xxhash-addon` packages have native bindings, and so cannot run in the browser.
-For browser compatibility, the `EncodeTools` class uses the pure javascript `bson`, `lzma` and `hash-wsam` packages, respectively,  to provide equivalent support albeit at the cost of performance.
+The `bson-ext`, `lzma-native`, `xxhash-addon` and `cbor-extract` packages have native bindings, and so cannot run in the browser.
+For browser compatibility, the `EncodeTools` class uses the pure javascript `bson`, `lzma`, `hash-wsam`, and `cbor-x` packages, respectively,  to provide equivalent support albeit at the cost of performance.
 Additionally, `hash-wsam` lacks support for xxhash3.

-The `EncodeToolsNative` class will use the native packages `bson-ext`, `lzma-native` and `xxhash-addon` (and any future native packages). `bson-ext`, `lzma-native` and `xxhash-addon` are listed as peer dependencies, so they must be installed manually with `npm install --no-save bson-ext xxhash-addon lzma-native`.
+The `EncodeToolsNative` class will use the native packages `bson-ext`, `lzma-native` and `xxhash-addon` (and any future native packages). `bson-ext`, `lzma-native` and `xxhash-addon` are listed as peer dependencies, so they must be installed manually with `npm install --no-save bson-ext@2 xxhash-addon lzma-native cbor-extract`.

 The `gif` image format in `EncodeToolsNative` requires `libvips` compiled with ImageMagick support ([as described here](https://zb.gy/qPJH)).
 I haven't had time to re-build libvips on my machine, so there are no mocha tests for the `gif` format.